risk-first/website/menagerie/Complexity-Risk.md

 The most common way we talk about unnecessary complexity in software is as [Technical Debt](Complexity-Risk#technical-debt):

 > "Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt.
-Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise." - [Ward Cunningham, 1992](https://en.wikipedia.org/wiki/Technical_debt)
+Entire engineering organisations can be brought to a stand-still under the debt load of an unconsolidated implementation, object-oriented or otherwise." - [Ward Cunningham, 1992](https://en.wikipedia.org/wiki/Technical_debt)

 Building a perfect first-time solution is a waste, because perfection takes a long time.
 You're taking on more attendant [Schedule Risk](Scarcity-Risk#schedule-risk) than necessary and [Meeting Reality](Meeting-Reality) more slowly than you could.